musicmediawebapp/MusicMediaWebApp/README.md

 # MUSIC MEDIA STRUCTURE
+Think Twitter but for music.
+Ye, that's what this is.

 ## Client
 Everything within the client directory is the front-end resources (including React, Redux).
 This serves as the UI for our web application.